cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 **Example**

-This example shows adding more parameters, tagging an instance name, and explicitly defining the `aws_config`.
+This example demonstrates how to add more parameters, tag an instance name, and define the `aws_config`.

 {{< gsHighlight  yaml  >}}